fjennison22/project_02/README.md

 <br />
 <br />

-## Comparison of the Number of Students Above and Below the Age of 11 in District186
+## Comparison of the Number of Students Above and Below the Age of 11 in District 186

 <br />